-Parrots are less prone to fleas than dogs or cats, but they’re still capable of getting them.
+Parrots are less prone to fleas than dogs or cats, but they can still get them.

 If you see your parrot itching itself and wonder, “Does my parrot have fleas?” the answer is likely yes.
-This usually happens when parrots are allowed to roam around on your floor.
+This usually happens when parrots are allowed to roam around on the floor.

-Despite that, parrots will have their own line of defense against fleas, mainly through:
+Despite that, parrots will have a line of defense against fleas, mainly through: